 If you were around on the blog yesterday, you would have noticed my love for Halloween.
 You can read about that here if you so wish.
 It also has a pretty tasty Pumpkin Spice Square recipe.
 Oh, this is a food blog after all.

-All that aside, there are so many great ideas out here in the world wide web.
+And although I don’t have a whole lot of Halloween treats on the Blog, the Internet is loaded with the stuff. .
 You can search for anything and you will be guaranteed to get it pop up ten fold.
 Last year the Food Bloggers of Canada had a great selection of Halloween treats.
 You can see that here if you you like.
 I am pretty sure they will be posting more treats this weekend as well.

 If you are looking for some treats with a bit less sugar, I found this site Super Healthy Kids with some great ideas.
 You can see all about that here.
 As well, Pinterest is loaded with every Halloween idea imaginable.

 These cupcakes are my attempt at giving a regular cupcake a Halloween twist.
 All it took was some coloured paper liners and a candy topping.
 I had the liners for about 8 years now, yes that long.
-I just never got around to using them.
-I found the candy the other day in Aldi supermarket.
+The candy the other day in Aldi supermarket.
 I was surprised how much Halloween stuff they had.
 I guess Halloween is on the up and up.
 So as you can see, even the most basic cupcake can turn into a Halloween treat.